MarcisB8/Collectible/README.md

 ## How to use

-Further section describes how to launch the included webpage to interact with the smart contract.
+This section describes how to launch the included webpage and interact with the smart contract.

 #### Requirements